trungATtechainer/MLChain-Quick-Start/README.md

         ...
 ```

+#### c.
+Create a model instance for MLChain

-Next, create a model instance.
+First, create a model class.
 This will be our main working area.

 ```python
 class Model():